1tsGooB/BorderShapes/README.md

 # Customization

-1. Open `BorderShapes.theme.css` file in text editor.
+1. Open theme file in text editor.
 2. Change variables.
 For example:

 from `--borders-avatars: 50%;` (circle avatars)